We are a foundation created and supported by volunteers who want to unite the Romanian community in the Netherlands.

-We have organized and supported so far four projects: Romanian School Amsterdam, Interconnections Online School, Romanian Business Community and The Theater over Borders.
+So far we have organized and supported projects such as the Romanian School Amsterdam, Interconnections Online School, Romanian Library Netherlands, ROBIZZ .
 Throughout the year we organize and promote various events for the community.

 Jan Willem Bos – Writer and Translator